 On the downside, San Jose probably wouldn't be your first choice for a holiday.
 If you want to spend some time by the beach either before or after visiting the dentist, it's easy enough to get around by air or over land since Costa Rica is a fairly small country.

 Driving in San Jose can be quite stressful so you may want to ditch any plans to hire a car.
 Instead, find out whether your clinic offers free transport – many will pick you up from the airport and transport you to and from your hotel at no extra cost.

 If you'd rather feel like you're on holiday for your entire trip, head to Guanacaste Province in the northwest of the country.
 The small city of Liberia has a cluster of clinics that cater to foreigners and is just a few miles from the beach.

 Alternatively, you could stay in one of the nearby resort towns of Playas del Coco or Tamarindo and get your teeth done just a few steps from the ocean.

 Dentists here are accustomed to treating tourists so usually speak excellent English.
 However, you may also find their prices are slightly higher than in San Jose.
 It's a good idea to shop around and consider your options to work out the best solution for you.

-Choosing a dentist
+Choosing a Costa Rica dentist

 Finding the best dentist in Costa Rica for your needs is a big decision.
 Especially if it's your first time getting dental work overseas, it's natural to have some reservations.
 The best advice we can give is to do as much research as possible into the dentist, clinic and treatment you're considering.

-To get a rounded view of the clinic’s services, search online for reviews and testimonials from past patients.
-When you’re thousands of miles away, word of mouth can be one of the most reliable ways to judge a place.
-By the way, have you seen our article dedicated to Costa Rica dental reviews?
+To get a rounded view of the clinic's services, search online for reviews and testimonials from past patients.
+When you're thousands of miles away, word of mouth can be one of the most reliable ways to judge a place.

 Questions to ask